The Garifuna Women's Project

 Umalali: The Garifuna Women's Project is musical collection of stories, organized and produced by Ivan Duran.
 The album is built upon the voices of local women in Belize, Honduras, Nicaragua and Guatemala.
 The Garifuna people are residents of these countries' Caribbean coasts.

 Background

-In the 1600s,shipwrecked West African slaves intermarried with the native Carib/Arawak people on the Caribbean island of St. Vincent and lived there until the 1790s, when most were exiled to Central America by British authorities.
+In the 1600s, shipwrecked West African Captives intermarried with the native Carib/Arawak people who asslimated into Indigenous cuture on the Caribbean island of St. Vincent and lived there until the 1790s, when most were exiled to Central America by British authorities.

 Process

 In 1997, Ivan Duran set out to capture the stories of the Garifuna women.
 He began by connecting with many of the women in the various villages that he visited.
 After deciding the types of voices that he wanted to have on the album, Duran began setting up small recording studios in shacks by the water.
 The majority of the women on the album are not professional musicians, so part of Duran's task was to persuade them away from their daily tasks to record.